CarolynMcNabb/GUTMIC_pilot_analysis/.ipynb_checkpoints/README-checkpoint.md

 4.0_link_bvs.sh
 ```

 4.1.
-Create a file called b0_images.nii.gz - a 4D image file containing eight b=0 volumes that have been acquired using different phase encoding directions (4*P>>A; -j and 4*A>>P; j) so the off-resonance field distortion is different in the different volumes.
+Create a file called b0_images.nii.gz - a 4D image file containing eight b=0 volumes that have been acquired using different phase encoding directions (4 times P>>A; -j and 4 times A>>P; j) so the off-resonance field distortion is different in the different volumes.
 In the terminal window, type:
 ```
 4.1_join_b0s.sh
 ```